corcorana/restingIAF/iaf_manu.md

 As an initial proof of concept, we investigated the capacity of the SGF technique to extract accurate PAF estimates from synthetic spectra.
 These spectra were comprised of a single alpha-band component embedded within a time series whose frequency properties were scaled to approximate the $1/f$ inverse power-law.
 We systematically varied the strength of the target alpha component relative to the pink noise signal in order to assess how well the PAF estimation routine performed as a function of SNR.
-SNR was operationalised as the proportion of the composite (alpha plus pink noise) signal containing information from the alpha-band time series.
+SNR was operationalised as the proportion of the composite (i.e. alpha plus pink noise) signal containing information from the alpha-band time series.
-Hence, for an SNR of 1, each sample point of the composite signal was the product of the corresponding sample points in the alpha and pink noise time series; whereas only half of the alpha time series contributed to the composite signal when SNR was set to 0.5.
+Hence, for an SNR of 1, each sample point of the composite signal was the product of the corresponding sample points in the alpha and pink noise time series; whereas only half of the alpha time series contributed to the composite signal when SNR was set to 0.50.

 We examined PAF estimation at SNR = 0.05, 0.10, 0.15, 0.20, 0.25, 0.30, 0.40, and 0.50.
 For each set of simulations, 1000 PSD estimates were generated using the afore-described method of embedding a singular alpha component within a pink noise signal.
-The frequency of each alpha signal was randomly assigned by sampling (with replacement) a vector of frequency values ranging from 7.5 to 12.5 Hz in 0.1 Hz iterations.
+The frequency of each alpha signal was randomly assigned by sampling (with replacement) a vector of centre frequency values ranging from 7.5 to 12.5 Hz in 0.1 Hz iterations.
 Given that the target alpha peak consisted of a single frequency component, we expected the peak estimation routine to perform with a high degree of accuracy (within the limits of spectral resolution) when a peak could be discriminated from background spectral noise.
 We were however particularly interested in establishing the proportion of spectral peaks that would be detected across various levels of SNR.

 To provide a point of contrast against which the performance of the SGF method could be compared, we also applied a simpler peak detection routine to the simulation data.
-This latter approach implemented a straightforward local optimisation routine, which amounted to searching a specified region of the PSD (i.e. the same frequency interval searched by the SGF estimator) for the frequency bin containing $\text{max } f(x)$, the local maximum (LM).
+This latter approach implemented a straightforward local optimisation routine, which amounted to searching a specified region of the PSD (i.e. the same frequency interval searched by the SGF estimator) for the frequency bin containing $\text{max } PSD(f)$, the local maximum (LM).
 Further, this local optimum function also evaluated whether the putative peak power estimate was indeed greater than both power estimates in the adjacent frequency bins.
 This feature thus ensured that any suprema at the bounds of the alpha interval were detected, making it functionally equivalent to stipulating that the LM must coincide with the occurrence of a downward going zero crossing in the first derivative to qualify as a legitimate PAF estimate.